Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-3.md

 Origami components may support one or more brand.
 The brands a component supports are defined along with other component details in [`origami.json`](/spec/v1/manifest/#brands), by the `brands` property.
 If `brands` is not set the component is "unbranded" and implicitly only supports the "master" brand.

-When promoted by `obt init` in [part one](/docs/tutorials/create-a-new-component-part-1) we select all brands, so the `origami.json` file of our component should include an array of each brand `"brands": ["master","internal","whitelabel"],`.
+When prompted by `obt init` in [part one](/docs/tutorials/create-a-new-component-part-1) we select all brands, so the `origami.json` file of our component should include an array of each brand `"brands": ["master","internal","whitelabel"],`.
 If not, update your `origami.json` now.

 ### Switching Brands In Development